 A good analogy is to imagine that you were given a tag after handing your jacket in at a cloakroom and then using it to find out which jacket is yours.
 Additionally, the number is of no value and cannot be used independently.

 Cookies are divided into at least two types:

 In this case, permanent cookies are set.
 They're stored on the hard disk, and their storage location may vary depending on the browser.
-Such cookies differ from session cookies in that you can control their lifetime using the expires parameter.
+Such cookies differ from session cookies because you can control their lifetime using the expires parameter:

 expires=Thu, 16-Jul-2020 03:39:50 GMT;

-That is, the cookie will be sent for all pages.
-There is a nuance if domain=.hexlet.io, is set, and having a dot before the domain name doesn't mean anything to the domain name itself, then the cookie will work not only for all of the site's pages, but also for all subdomains.
-And if we don't set the domain, parameter at all, then the cookie won't work for the subdomains, although its value will be
+domain=.hexlet.io with a dot before the domain name, the cookie will work for all of the site's pages and also for all subdomains.
+If we don't set the domain parameter at all, then the cookie won't work for the subdomains, although its value will be

 After we refresh the page in the browser, the next header is sent: